chrisbrocklesby/Blank-NodeJS-Backend-API/README.md

 # Blank Starter Project - DB API
 ## Blank starter project with MySQL DB / Auth / Upload / Mail API

-This is a blank 'starter' project structure I created for faster project development.
+This is a blank 'starter' project structure created for faster project development.

 It uses MySQL as the backend database, has a built in token authication system, upload file api and very light/basic mail api (for testing).

-To install:
+## To install:

-Edit DB settings in 'server.js' file...
+### Edit DB settings in 'server.js' file...
 ```
 const db = mysql.createConnection({
   host     : "localhost",